Vkbansal90/UCS654-assignment-week-3/readme.md

 - The distribution of transformed values still looks roughly bell-shaped
 - Small λ suggests data is quite spread out
-- The transformation did not distort the data heavily, only added mild non-linearity

 ---

 ## Tools Used

-- Python
 - NumPy
 - Pandas
-- Matplotlib (for checking data visually)

 ---

 ## Conclusion

 This experiment helped me understand how transformations can change data distributions and how PDFs can be estimated from real data.
-Using the roll num
+Using the roll number